redhat-developer/app-services-cli/docs/commands/rhoas_service-registry_artifact_create.md

 ## rhoas service-registry artifact create

-Creates new artifact from file or standard input
+Create new artifact from file or standard input

 ### Synopsis

-Creates a new artifact by posting the artifact content to the registry instance.
+Create a new artifact by posting the artifact content to the registry instance.

-Artifacts are typically in JSON format for most of the supported types, but may be in another format for a few (for example, PROTOBUF).
+Artifacts are typically in JSON format for most of the supported types, but might be in another format for a few types (for example, PROTOBUF).

-Service Registry attempts to figure out what kind of artifact is being added from the following supported list:
+Service Registry attempts to identify what type of artifact is being added from the following supported list:

-- Avro (AVRO)
+* Avro (AVRO)
-- Protobuf (PROTOBUF)
+* Protobuf (PROTOBUF)
-- JSON Schema (JSON)
+* JSON Schema (JSON)
-- Kafka Connect (KCONNECT)
+* Kafka Connect (KCONNECT)
-- OpenAPI (OPENAPI)
+* OpenAPI (OPENAPI)
-- AsyncAPI (ASYNCAPI)
+* AsyncAPI (ASYNCAPI)
-- GraphQL (GRAPHQL)
+* GraphQL (GRAPHQL)
-- Web Services Description Language (WSDL)
+* Web Services Description Language (WSDL)
-- XML Schema (XSD)
+* XML Schema (XSD)

 An artifact is created using the content provided in the request body.
 This content is created with a unique artifact ID that can be provided by user.